googleapis/google-cloud-cpp/google/cloud/opentelemetry/README.md

-# C++ OpenTelemetry Exporters for Google Cloud Platform services.
+# Google Cloud C++ OpenTelemetry Exporters

+This directory contains the [OpenTelemetry] [trace exporter] for [Cloud Trace].
+It also contains helpers to install the Cloud Trace exporter with reasonable defaults.

 :construction: